 - 2012 Civil Service Reform Plan

-Despite all the pressure for change, the UK civil service retains many of the characteristics of the service that was created as a result of the 1854 Northcote-Trevelyan report on ‘the Organisation of the Permanent Civil Service’.
-Interestingly, the need for reform then was driven by circumstances which have immediate resonance today:
+Be that as it may, the 21st Century UK civil service retains many of the characteristics of the service that was created as a result of the1854 Northcote-Trevelyan report on ‘the Organisation of the Permanent Civil Service’.

-The result was a civil service appointed on merit and through open competition, rather than patronage, with the following core values:
+The eventual result of Northcote-Trevelyan was a civil service appointed on merit and through open competition, rather than patronage, with the following core values:

 - integrity - putting the obligations of public service above your own personal interests;